|

 In 1580 Walter Raleigh was given a military command in Ireland.

-having incurred the queens displeasure by opposing the marriage
+incurred the queen’s displeasure by opposing the marriage to Anjou.

 |